kavishdevar/aln/AAP Definitions.md

 ## Configure Stem Long Press

-I have noted all the packets sent to configure what the press and hold of the steam should do
+I have noted all the packets sent to configure what the press and hold of the steam should do.
+The packets sent are specific to the current state.
+And are probably overwritten everytime the AirPods are connected to a new (apple) device that is not synced with icloud (i think)...
+So, for non-Apple device too, the configuration needs to be stored and overwritten everytime the AirPods are connected to the device.
+That is the only way to keep the configuration.

+This is also the only way to control the configuration as the previous state needs to be known, and then the new state can be set.

+The packets sent (based on the previous states) are as follows:

 <details>
 <summary>Toggling Adaptive</summary>